-Fast Driftwood Furniture Makeover
+Fastest Driftwood Inspired Furniture Makeover Ever!

 This vintage side table, which had once been my grandparents, had been in my bathroom looking shabby for years; when I finally decided to make the time to redo it.
-Sure, I could have applied dark stain to the scratched off areas, and it would have looked better, but it wouldn't have matched the rest of my white, beach themed bathroom.
+Sure, I could have applied dark stain to the scratched off areas, and it would have improved it, but it wouldn't have matched the rest of my white, beach themed bathroom.
 When it comes to these older Spanish style pieces from the 60's and 70's I've found it's better to use spray paint in order to quickly get into all the nooks and crannies.
 So much faster!
 So here are the steps I took.

-Spray paint the whole thing with white spray paint.
+I spray painted the whole thing with white spray paint.

 Also, if you're wondering what's going on with the top, that's slate.
 Some of these tables you see at the thrift store have marble tops that aren't attached, so it's easy to take them out and paint the furniture, then replace them when your done painting.
 They're great because you don't have to use coasters and it takes a lot to scratch them.